apranamurali/HALF_ADDER_SUBTRACTOR/README.md

 Program:

-Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+/* Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.

 Developed by: APARNA.M

 RegisterNumber: 212223220008

+*/
-module ex3(a,b,C,D,S,B);
+module half_add(a,b,sum,carry,D,Bo);
 input a,b;
-output S,D,C,B;
-assign S = a^b;
-assign C = a&b;
-assign D = a^b;
-assign B = ~a&b;
+output sum,carry,D,Bo; // Outputs sum and carry for half adder:Outputs difference D,Borrow Bo for half subtractor xor(sum,a,b);
+and(carry,a,b);
+wire abar;
+not(abar,a);
+xor(D,a,b);
+and(Bo,abar,b);
 endmodule
 RTL Schematic

-430857693-0b804245-c3ad-423c-94b6-f4389df320e1
+image

 Output/TIMING Waveform

-430860340-5176eb55-500d-46bb-8ca2-8c4547025d98
+image

 Result:

-Thus, the half adder and half subtractor verilog program has been sucessfully executed.
+The code is excecuted successfully.

 About
 No description, website, or topics provided.